httperror451/datetime/README.md

-# Getdate and time formated value
+# Get date and time formated value
 Using this snippeset you can get formated date and time value from current system time